-Planning is everything when it comes to investing in property, so taking the time to brush up on your local knowledge is invaluable, as each region differs from the next.
+Planning is everything when it comes to investing in property, so taking the time to brush up on your local knowledge is invaluable - particularly as the rental market for each region will differ to the next.

-Get to know what the demand is like in your area by speaking to other landlords, estate agents and reading online forums.
-This will help you decide where to buy your property.
+To help you decide where to buy, get to know what the demand is like in your area by speaking to other landlords/estate agents, and reading online forums.
 You might realise that buying a little further afield from where you originally planned is worth it if the rental market is thriving in this area.

 Once you’ve decided where to buy, the next job is finding the right property.
 Many first time landlords make the mistake of buying a property that they can see themselves living in.
 However, this is often the wrong approach if you’re planning on buying purely for investment purposes.